 The elective sterilisation procedure

 - Only healthy animals will be electively sterilised.

-- Because we do dozens of these operations every month, telephonic or office bookings at our hospital at least one day in advance is essential.
+- Because we do dozens of these operations every month, telephonic or office bookings at our hospital at least one day in advance are essential.
 We do sterilisations on Mondays, Tuesdays, Thursdays and Fridays.

 - Breakfast should be withheld the morning of the operation.

 - Pets should be admitted to hospital between 08:00 and 10:00.
 If all goes well, he/she will be discharged between 16:00 and 18:00 on the same day.
-Some pet might need to stay for the night.
+Some pets might need to stay for the night.

-- Pet should be accompanied with its official vaccination history card.
+- Pets should be accompanied with their official vaccination history card.

 - A staff member will inform you of the progress after the operation.
 Also refer to the Vet Hospital Port Shepstone Standard Operating Procedures for additional information.

-- Dogs are only discharged when they reached full consciousness and is able to walk.
+- Dogs are only discharged when they reach full consciousness and are able to walk.